 • Lip balm with UV protection – Don’t forget to protect your lips!
 Most people apply sunscreen but they overlook sun protection for their lips

-• Bandana – A bandana is so versatile, you can use it to wipe off sweat or use as a scarf or mask
+• Bandana – A bandana is so versatile, you can use it to wipe off sweat or use as a scarf

 • Beach bag – For carrying your beach essentials if visiting during the warmer months